 Evangelism and Holism.
 While CPM relies on abundant evangelism (Garrison 2004a, 177), many movement practitioners and movements themselves are holistic in nature (Johnson 2017; John 2019).
 Does CPM prioritize proclamation evangelism, or does CPM missiology have the inherent potential for holism, integrating the ministries of evangelism, discipleship, and community transformation?
 Nathan Shank summarizes, “Local churches that are part of CPMs are demonstrating the ability to transform their communities as a result of life transformation and obedience to the admonitions of Scripture.
 Rather than transform society first then redeem individuals second, in CPMs it is normally reversed: redeem individuals first and then help these Spirit-led believers and churches transform their communities” (2013, 31).
 And yet, is that how non-Western movement leaders see the task?
 The understanding of the functional integration of cultures (Moon 2017, 210) could offer fresh insights into this perennial debate as the lens of “integral mission” (Padilla 2002) is utilized.

 Biblical Principles and Contextual Innovations.
 Both the DBS approach and CPM proponents themselves rely on a form of “biblicism” (e.g. Bird 2020, 88).
 In CPM, the Bible is an open book, clear and understandable in its teachings, to be applied and obeyed in all of life.
 This belief is consistent with the Protestant doctrine of the perspicuity of Scripture (e.g. Westminster Confession 1.7).
-CPM proponents believe that if biblical principles are implemented, movements can result in any context.
+Many CPM proponents believe that if biblical principles are implemented, movements can result in any context.
 For example, Trousdale writes that “God is doing all these things wherever these simple biblical principles are implemented” (2012, 187).
 This begs further questions of preconditions, sociocultural structures in society, theologically principled pragmatism, best practices research, biblical hermeneutics, and contextual innovation.
 Related are questions regarding divine sovereignty and human responsibility, perennial questions in the missionary task (Ott 2013).

 Christendom and Postcolonialism.
 CPM bypasses the need for Christendom’s statism churches (J. T. Esler 2012, 113) and attempts to minimize outside/foreign involvement.
-The chief contribution of CPM are the factors that contribute to how churches multiply in unreached contexts.
+The chief contribution of CPMs are the factors that contribute to ways churches multiply in unreached contexts.
 CPM also seems to benefit in spite of the lack of advanced theological education and connection to ecclesial traditions established in Christendom.
 To what degree should CPMs be “traditioned” (Brittenden and Mostofi 2021) into the historic Christian faith and the global community of believers?
 What is the relationship of that practice with neocolonialism?
 The pluriform nature of the Church is a not a threat to biblical faith but embodies Christianity’s very nature of continuity (Flett 2016, 19).

 These are simply a sample of the tensions that an intercultural perspective could potentially help resolve.
 Answers could prove helpful for movement practitioners but also for global missiology.